 ‘Kennaway’s métier is reinvented in Adam Lowe’s fine poem of restorative commemoration, “Bone Railroad”’ Steve Whitaker, The Yorkshire Times

 ‘I am in awe of “Boy-Machine”, I was tipping towards the edge of my chair willing this brave soul’s flight to end in a more satisfying outcome than Icarus'.
 The storytelling is breathtaking, I could feel my bones consulting with my DNA to negotiate if I could grow wings for a brief moment.
 My bones settled for a re-reading.’
-Safiya Kumaria, Safiya in Wonderland
+Safiya Kamaria Kinshasa, Safiya in Wonderland